zcoo/fluss/website/docs/table-design/table-types/pk-table/index.md

 ### Reads

 For a primary key table, the default read method is a full snapshot followed by incremental data.
-First, the snapshot data of the table is consumed, followed by the binlog data of the table.
+First, the snapshot data of the table is consumed, followed by the changelog data of the table.

-It is also possible to only consume the binlog data of the table.
+It is also possible to only consume the changelog data of the table.
 For more details, please refer to the [Flink Reads](engine-flink/reads.md)

 ### Lookup